-T. Solar Energy Facilities (Utility-Scale/Commercial)
+The Solar, Wind and Battery Energy Facilities (Utility-Scale/Commercial)

-To promote the use of solar energy within the township as a clean alternative energy source and to provide for the land development, installation and construction regulations for commercial solar energy facilities subject to reasonable condition that will protect the public health, safety and welfare.
-The regulations established herein are minimum requirements and standards for the placement, construction and modification of commercial solar energy facilities, while promoting a renewable energy source for our community in a safe, effective and efficient manner.
+To promote the use of solar renewable energy within the township as a clean alternative energy source and to provide for the land development, installation and construction regulations for commercial solar, wind and battery energy facilities subject to reasonable condition that will protect the public health, safety and welfare.
+The regulations established herein are minimum requirements and standards for the placement, construction and modification of commercial solar renewable energy facilities, while promoting a renewable energy source for our community in a safe, effective and efficient manner.